giordamaug/HELP/docs/source/examples.rst

    examples/labelling

-Example 2: Identification of tissue-specific EGs
+Example 2: Identification of common context-specific EGs
 ================================================

-This example shows how to use HELP for identifying tissue-specific EGs.
+This example shows how to use HELP for identifying uncommon tissue-specific EGs.
 The workflow involves the following steps

 #.
 Install HELP from GitHub